ICOCA: Variants

 Cards that are functionally equivalent to the standard ICOCA but with a visually different front design are sold by JR Shikoku, IR Ishikawa Railway, Ainokaze Toyama Railway, and Hapi-Line Fukui.

-The KIPS ICOCA variant was formerly sold by Kintetsu Railway.
+The KIPS ICOCA variant was formerly sold by Kintetsu Railway between 2012 and 2023.
+The SMART ICOCA variant, which was able to be recharged via a linked credit card, was also formerly available from JR West between 2006 and 2024.